-- 1. Travelers will be reimbursed for use of their own personal vehicle for official travel at Court mileage reimbursement rates as found in the Travel Procedures, which are consistent with the IRS standard mileage rates normally followed by the GSA.
-The IRS and the GSA review the mileage reimbursement rates annually, or as needed, thus mileage reimbursement rates are subject to change. - 2.
-For travel, the traveler may rely on the odometer reading.
-The accounting unit may rely upon mileage information obtained through Google Maps at http://www.maps.google.com; or other reputable sources to verify the reasonableness of the mileage claimed.
-Travel to various locations within the city of destination will be reimbursed although if excessive, the traveler may need to provide written justification with the Travel Claim.
+1. Travelers will be reimbursed for use of their own personal vehicle for official travel at Court mileage reimbursement rates as found in the Travel Claim Procedures, which are consistent with the IRS standard mileage rates normally followed by the GSA.
+The IRS and the GSA review the mileage reimbursement rates annually or as needed thus mileage reimbursement rates are subject to change.

+- 2. For travel, the traveler may rely on the odometer reading.
+The accounting unit may rely upon mileage information obtained through either MapQuest at: